The Olive Young Best Awards 2025: Top 10 Skincare Products Translated

 #4: Bioderma Hydrabio Toner (바이오더마 하이드라비오 토너)

-Key Ingredients: Aquagenium biomimetic patent, apple seed extract, niacinamide
+Key Ingredients: Aquagenium biomimetic technology, apple seed extract, niacinamide

 #7: Manyo Factory Pure Cleansing Oil (마녀공장 퓨어 클렌징 오일)